 Earn your MSc or PhD in the McFarLab!

 The Department of Cell and Systems Biology at U of T offers both MSc and PhD programs.
-Students will join a community of almost 200 graduate students and 11 plant cell & molecular biology research groups at Canada’s top university (ranked #18 worldwide).
-World-class facilities in the department include the Centre for the Analysis of Genome Evolution & Function (CAGEF), the Bio-Analytic Resource (BAR), the CSB Imaging Facility, and outstanding plant growth facilities.
-Graduate students are also encouraged to pursue personal and professional development through the Graduate Professional Skills program.
+Students will join a community of almost 200 graduate students and 11 plant cell & molecular biology research groups at Canada’s top university (ranked #21 worldwide).
+World-class facilities in the department include the Centre for the Analysis of Genome Evolution & Function (CAGEF), the Bio-Analytic Resource (BAR), the CSB Imaging Facility, and outstanding plant growth facilities, plus a strong commitment to equity, diversity, and inclusion and to mental health and wellness.
+Graduate students are also encouraged to pursue personal and professional development through The Centre for Graduate Professional Development.
 Excellent support is available for students to undertake a short-term research project aboard and to attend scientific conferences, as appropriate.

 Graduate students in the McFarlane lab will take a leadership role on an original research project with the expectation that they will make substantial and original contributions to science through publications, presentations, and an original thesis.
 Heather will work with each graduate student to develop a research project, to craft an individual development plan (IDP), and to provide training in plant cell biology, molecular biology, live cell imaging, electron microscopy, biochemistry, plant genetics, data analysis, scientific writing, presentation skills, and more, depending on the details of the project and each students’ IDP.
 To get an idea of the biological questions that we ask and the techniques we use, check the research page.